 It’s natural to be anxious about your child transitioning to a new school

 Trust that they are competent and confident human beings, after all, you have worked hard to support them to be so.
 Guide them, but don’t let that anxiety take over to that point where you feel like you have to preempt everything for them.
 Often this can be fear that they get in with the ‘wrong crowd’.
 It’s a normal a natural fear, but trust that your values and your parenting will come into play here, we cannot hold on too tight forever as our children will never grow their wings to fly.
 Read how I can help with anxiety here.

 And finally, I am right there with you in this moment in time.
-My youngest has no friends in his form when he moves up into secondary this September and although I was initially sad for him, the rational part of me knows this is absolutely fine.
-He will be with children in the same boat, and is likely to make new friendships from this experience, friendships which may last 5 minutes or into adulthood.
+My youngest had no friends in his form when he moved up into secondary last September and although I was initially sad for him, the rational part of me knew this was absolutely fine.
+He was with children in the same boat, and made new friendships from this experience, friendships which may last 5 minutes or into adulthood.

 Whatever the experience for him, it doesn’t matter, developing social skills comes from variety, and from children finding out for themselves.
 You really don’t have to find out for them, have confidence in your child, and they will have confidence in themselves.

 Love Clare x

 If you would like to understand more or have a confidential chat about your situation get in touch by completing the contact form here.

 Join me in an online programme where you will discover how to support your family through transition and change, something that may be perfect for the return to school and to work.
 Join me from the 17th – 21st August in a private Facebook group to find out what is going on in our minds when dealing with issues such as sleep, behaviour, communication, focus and confidence, how they impact us and, most importantly, what we can do about them.
 Five days of short videos and posts to follow at your own pace focusing on these issues and the transition back into whatever life may look like come September.
 For more information on this, email me or click here to book.